Azure/azure-powershell/src/App/help/New-AzContainerAppIdentityProviderObject.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`CUSTOMOPENIDCONNECTPROVIDER <IIdentityProvidersCustomOpenIdConnectProviders>`: The map of the name of the alias of each custom Open ID Connect provider to the         configuration settings of the custom Open ID Connect provider.
+`CUSTOMOPENIDCONNECTPROVIDER <IIdentityProvidersCustomOpenIdConnectProviders>`: The map of the name of the alias of each custom OpenID Connect provider to the         configuration settings of the custom OpenID Connect provider.
   - `[(Any) <ICustomOpenIdConnectProvider>]`: This indicates any property can be added to this object.

 ## RELATED LINKS